camunda/camunda-docs-manual/content/reference/deployment-descriptors/tags/process-engine.md

   <tr>
     <td><a name="webappsAuthenticationLoggingEnabled"></a><code>webappsAuthenticationLoggingEnabled</code></td>
     <td>Boolean</td>
-    <td>Set to <code>true</code> to enable authentication logging in the Camunda Webapps (Cockpit, Tasklist, and Admin).
-When enabled, the Camunda Webapps will produce log statements in the application log for each user initiated log in and log out event.
+    <td>Set to <code>true</code> to enable authentication logging in the Camunda web apps (Cockpit, Tasklist, and Admin).
+When enabled, the Camunda web apps will produce log statements in the application log for each user initiated log in and log out event.
 The name of the logger is <code>org.camunda.bpm.webapp</code>.
     </td>
   </tr>